 There is nothing wrong with eating.
 However, eating too much can affect your body’s performance and health.
 That is why it is essential to listen to your body and become aware of correct portion sizes.
 Overeating can cause you these adverse side effects:

 Increased risk of heart disease, stroke and diabetes

-Tips to prevent overeating
+Tips to prevent overeating during the holidays

-You can trick your body into consuming less high calorie foods by eating something with less calories like a salad.
-Thus you can still enjoy the holiday meals without overeating.
+You can trick your body into consuming less high-calorie foods by eating something with low calories.
+Thus, you can still enjoy holiday meals without overeating.
 And you don’t have to worry about gaining extra weight during the holidays.

 One of the important tips to prevent overeating is skipping out on the sugar cookies and brownies.
 Eating overly sugary snacks throughout your day could cause you to gain that holiday weight.
 Your body will keep asking you for more food because consuming too much sugar causes you to stay hungry.
 Instead of reaching out for processed snacks, eat fruit, vegetables or nuts!